zhenglong1603/tp/docs/DeveloperGuide.md

 1. **NRIC (National Registration Identity Card)** – A unique identification number assigned to citizens and residents.
 2. **Medical Report** – A document containing a patient's medical history, including illnesses, treatments, and surgeries.
-3. **Medical Usage Record** – A record of medications prescribed to a patient, including dosage and duration.
+3. **Medicine Usage Record** – A record of medications prescribed to a patient, including dosage and duration.
 4. **Overlapping Appointment** – When a new appointment conflicts with an existing one in terms of time and date.
 5. **Deletion Confirmation** – A message displayed when a record is successfully removed from the system.
 6. **Patient**: An individual who receives medical care or consultation from a general practitioner (GP) and has information being managed within Klinix.